 Organise football tournaments that become a reference in your region and grow year by year with more participating teams.
 Learn to organise first class tournaments that attract the best teams and sponsors.
-Managing a football tournament doesn’t have to be stressful if you follow these steps to create a budget, find sponsors, recruit volunteers, promote your event, attract more teams and ensure great logistics.
+Managing a football tournament doesn’t have to be stressful, in particular if you follow these steps to create a budget, find sponsors, recruit volunteers, promote your event, attract more teams and ensure great logistics.

 Make more money with a proper budget

 Like all good things in this world, tournaments cost money to create.
 Before spending any money on the event, a budgetary plan and goal needs to be set.
-Creating a budget for a youth football tournament can be difficult, especially for those who are hosting for the first time.
+Nevertheless, creating a budget for a youth football tournament can be difficult, especially for those who are hosting for the first time.

 Figure out how much you’re willing to spend and get a better picture of the costs involved, such as renting a locations and purchasing trophies.

-Create an excel sheet to keep all costs organised and easy to calculate.
+As a result of creating an excel sheet, you will be able to keep all costs organised and easy to calculate.